HTTPArchive/almanac.httparchive.org/src/content/en/2024/ecommerce.md

 Firstly, there are some limitations to our ability to recognize an ecommerce site:

-* Wappalyzer must have detected an ecommerce platform.
+- Wappalyzer must have detected an ecommerce platform.
-* If the ecommerce platform is hosted within a subdirectory of the website, it cannot be detected since only home pages are analyzed.
+- for this analysis we only analyzed home pages.
+If the ecommerce platform is hosted within a subdirectory it may be excluded from this analysis.
-* A headless implementation reduces our ability to detect the platform in use.
+- A headless implementation reduces our ability to detect the platform in use.
 One of the primary methods to identify an ecommerce platform is by recognizing standard HTML or JavaScript components.
 Therefore, a headless website that does not use the ecommerce platform front end makes it challenging to detect.

 ### Accuracy of metrics and commentary